filipemes/DistributedMinesweeper/README.md

 * In this project we used standalone implementation of Minesweeper Game developed by Sorin.
-* We developed the distributed Minesweeper using the Remote Method Invocation(RMI).
+* We developed the distributed Minesweeper using Remote Method Invocation(RMI).
 * We used JavaFx and Java Swing for GUIs.

 ## Getting Started